PaulaScholz/ATP45ChemHazardAreaCoverage/Readme.md

 ```
 This sample file is included in the Documents folder of this repository.

-A future version of the [ATP45 Nuclear Fallout Calculator](https://www.atp45.com) will contain plotting from chemical munitions using this software.

 Note that the YMeters distance of each dosage value represents only one side of the cloud from along centerline, you must plot both sides for a correct visual representation.

 You can also load this XML file from the File|Open menu, change parameters as desired, and press Calculate again for a different result, which you then may save again, and so forth.